SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 35_36](https://user-images.githubusercontent.com/90856848/137967984-3f3ed97f-ddea-4545-ac4e-39bae787715d.png)

-<br> We want to scale our chart so that the distribution of workout usage in each product category is easily comparable in percentages of the total.
+<br> 🚩We want to scale our chart so that the distribution of workout usage in each product category is easily comparable in percentages of the total.

 37. Click **Show Chart as 100%**